ventus-ag/documentation/content/products/backups/restores.md

 - be created in the same project;
 - connect to the same network;
 - have the same image and flavor;
 - use the same key pair.
+However, you can choose to assign a new name and flavor to the restored VMs during the process.

 ## Cancel Restore
 To cancel the ongoing Restore, do the following: